Equity Research

 The bad news is that it is almost impossible to break into private equity directly from equity research.
 It’s far easier to transfer into investment banking first if you want to go that route.

-It’s far more common to move to hedge funds or asset management firms since there’s a direct skill set overlap – you analyze public securities and make investment recommendations in each one.
+It’s much more common to move to hedge funds or asset management firms since there’s a direct skill set overlap – you analyze public securities and make investment recommendations in each one, but you do so in slightly different ways.

 For more about this topic, see our articles on hedge fund careers and private equity vs hedge funds.